bluxmit/alnoda-workspaces/README.md

 docker images, create CI/CD, configure servers, you can simply move your workspace to the cloud as-is.
 Depending on the situation, such "rapid" deployment might be well-justified for proofs-of-concept, experiments, scheduling supporting tasks, etc.

-**Yo need an environment fto isolate an experiment.** You want to try a new framework, library, package, or simply update your dependencies to the latest version.
+**Yo need an environment to isolate an experiment.** You want to try a new framework, library, package, or simply update your dependencies to the latest version.
 Try to do it in a self-contained isolated environment first.

-**You require backups and versions of the entire workspace.** Your work may go well beyond the development-debugging-testing-deployment cycle.
+**You require backups and versions for the entire workspace.** Your work may go well beyond the development-debugging-testing-deployment cycle.
 For example, if you are a data analyst, data scientist, researcher you make experiments, simulations, train ML models.
 Such work often involves frequent changes to your environment (updating packages, install new applications, change datasets, etc.).
 To reproduce analytics, experiment, or ML model training you need to have an exact version of your environment at a specific point in time.
 Dockerized workspaces in docker